iyre/bl4-save-tools/README.md

   - Unlock all hover drives
   - Unlock all specializations
   - Unlock UVHM
-  - Set all items to character level
+  - Set all items to character level (or max level for bank items)
   - Unlock new game shortcuts - `profile.sav`
   - Unlock all cosmetics - `profile.sav`